CMMC Certification Levels: Understanding Level 1, Level 2, and Level 3

 • High-priority national security programs → Potential Level 3

 Prime contractors frequently flow CMMC level requirements down to subcontractors.
+Waiting until contract award to evaluate your level often creates unnecessary compliance risk.

 Assessment Pathways by CMMC Certification Level